-- Recognise faults due to defects in processing and film handling, and deficiencies in film identification; recognise problems relating to density, contrast and sharpness, due to inadequate radiographic procedure; and recognise, from films, deficiencies in radiation safety procedures. - Recognise and describe normal radiographic anatomy candidates should possess a detailed knowledge of the normal radiographic anatomy of the dog and cat and of their variations with breed and age.
-In other species a knowledge compatible with current use would be expected.
+Recognise faults due to defects in processing and film handling, and deficiencies in film identification; recognise problems relating to density, contrast and sharpness, due to inadequate radiographic procedure; and recognise, from films, deficiencies in radiation safety procedures.

-- Apply the principles of radiological interpretation the recognition of tissue types; formation of shadowgraphs; effects of superimposition and multiple shadows.
+- Recognise and describe normal radiographic anatomy candidates should possess a detailed knowledge of the normal radiographic anatomy of the horse and its variation with breed and age. - Make appropriate use of contrast media understand the nature of the more frequently used media and indications for their use; the procedures for performing basic contrast techniques. - Apply the principles of radiological interpretation the recognition of tissue types; formation of shadowgraphs; effects of superimposition and multiple shadows.
 Changes in opacity, size, shape, position and function of organs.
 The use of simple positional and contrast aids to elucidate radiographic problems.
-The applications of these basic principles to the evaluation of radiological signs in relation to soft tissue problems in small animals. - Understand the principles and apply diagnostic ultrasonography in veterinary practice physical principles of ultrasound; image production; display modes; artefacts; normal ultrasound appearance of major organs (heart, liver, kidney, spleen, bladder, prostate and uterus); recognition of major alterations to the normal architecture of these organs and the possible diagnostic significance of these changes.
+The applications of these basic principles to the evaluation of radiological signs in relation to clinical problems. - Understand the principles and apply diagnostic ultrasonography in veterinary practice physical principles of ultrasound; image production; display modes; artefacts; normal ultrasound appearance of the major organs (heart, lung, liver, kidney, spleen, intestine, bladder); recognition of major alterations to the normal architecture of these organs and the possible diagnostic significance of these changes.